farrel-codenoob29/farrel-codenoob29/README.md

 Here are some things I'm currently working on or planning to achieve soon 👇

+- 🏢 Currently working at PT Comtelindo as an intern for 6 months.
 - 🔭 Developing **MORA APP**, a journaling app integrated with AI Chatbot using Flutter
 - ⚙️ Currently working on Automating **LibreNMS Report Generation** in Laravel using its REST API.
 - 💳 Exploring **Payment Gateways** such as Midtrans for integration into Mora App